Connecting government lawyers

 - You will have access to training and career development opportunities like the Foundational Australian Government Lawyer Training program, mentoring and secondment opportunities.

-- A dedicated website will bring together resources and networks to enhance your government lawyer experience and career pathway.
+- Access to the AGLS website, which brings together resources and events to enhance your government lawyer experience and career pathway.